wirbel-at-vdr-portal/M5CoreDisplay/README.md

 so if you look at documentation, pls refer to the [Adafruit GFX documentation](https://learn.adafruit.com/adafruit-gfx-graphics-library).

 There's one difference, pixel coordinates and colours are given as 32bit numbers, whereas Adafruit GFX uses 16bit numbers.
+Colours are still 565.
 Take care.

 Further differences:
 * sleep(), wakeup() - let the display go to sleep.
 * setBrightness() - control the backlight brightness, using a value 0..255
-* pushColor() - set on or more pixels by a 16bit value, after a call to setAddrWindow()
+* pushColor() - set one or more pixels by a 16bit value, after a call to setAddrWindow()
 * pushColors() - send an array of 16bit pixels, after a call to setAddrWindow()